1982 Lebanon War

 Following the assassination of Gemayel in September 1982, Israel's position in Beirut became untenable and the signing of a peace treaty became increasingly unlikely.
 There was outrage at the IDF's role in the Israeli-backed, Phalangist-perpetrated Sabra and Shatila massacre of Palestinians and Lebanese Shias.
 This stoked Israeli public disillusionment with the war.
 The IDF withdrew from Beirut and ended its operation on 29 September 1982.
 The May 17 Agreement of 1983 ended the state of war between Israel and Lebanon, and provided for an Israeli withdrawal from the country.
 Amid rising casualties from guerrilla attacks, the IDF retreated south of the Awali river on 3 September 1983.

 From February to April 1985, the Israeli military undertook a phased withdrawal to its "South Lebanon security zone" along the border.
 The Israeli occupation saw the emergence of Hezbollah, an Iranian-backed Shia Islamist group.
 It waged a guerrilla war against the Israeli occupation until the IDF's final withdrawal from Lebanon in 2000.
 In Israel, the 1982 invasion is also known as the First Lebanon War.
 (Note: The 2006 Lebanon War is regarded as the "Second Lebanon War" in Israel and the 2024 Israeli invasion of Lebanon is regarded as the Third Lebanon War by some Israeli sources.)

 Background

-During the 1948 Palestine war, 730,000 Palestinians fled or were forced to leave by Zionist forces, (Note: Before the establishment of Israel, Palestinians were expelled by Zionist paramilitaries; after the establishment of Israel, Palestinians were expelled by the Israeli army itself) of which 100,000 arrived in Lebanon.
+During the 1948 Palestine war, 730,000 Palestinians fled or were forced to leave by Zionist forces, (Note: Before the establishment of Israel, Palestinians were expelled by Zionist paramilitaries; after the establishment of Israel, Palestinians were expelled by the Israeli army itself) of whom 100,000 arrived in Lebanon.
 Most of the guerrillas would be recruited from Palestinian refugee camps.
 By 1969, this population had grown to 235,000 as a result of natural population growth and immigration, including Palestinians who fled or were expelled by Israel during the 1967 war.
 On the eve of the 1982 Israeli invasion, the Palestinian population in Lebanon was 375,000.

 The 1967 Six-Day War stimulated the growth of the Palestinian fedayeen (guerrillas).
 After 1967, the number of armed Palestinians increased from 200 to 2,000 and by 1968 it had reached 15,000.